dedoardo/retarget/README.md

 The only input required to the process is a __saliency map__ which indentifies the important region of the image.
 The saliency map is only used offline, it is not used by `retarget.js` in any way.

 Saliency maps can be painted by hand, but if you want to generate them automatically, you can find some non-commercial state-of-the-art research projects at Ming-Ming Cheng's excellent repository[2].
 Other Open-source software can be found here [3].
-`retarget-auto.cpp` is an extension to the metadata embedder (`retarget.cpp`) which uses Ming-Ming Cheng's Contrast-Based approach[2] to automatically generate a saliency map.

 ##### See the Download section for Windows builds.
 ##### Compiling on Linux/OSX is also pretty straighforward